-An interview with Gilberto Dalmaso, Ph.D, conducted by James Ives, MPsych Please give an overview of different processes used when considering microorganisms in pharmaceutical production.
+An interview with Gilberto Dalmaso, discussing the different grades of pharmaceutical cleanrooms and the production of high-level compounds under aseptic conditions.
+Please give an overview of different processes used when considering microorganisms in pharmaceutical production.

 Then we have sterile products which, are mainly products that are injected or in direct contact with open wounds.
 They must be completely free of microbiological contamination and manufactured in a clean, controlled environment.